A57 road: Manchester–Sheffield

 It resumes its trunk road status as Hyde Road, passing through Mottram in Longdendale, where there are crossroads at traffic lights with the B6174.
 Leaving Mottram, it meets the A6018 to the left (from Stalybridge) at traffic lights.
 It becomes Mottram Moor and at the next junction, it leaves to the right, with the A628 continuing straight on.
 It loses trunk road status and becomes Woolley Lane, passing through part of Hollingworth.
 It crosses the River Etherow, entering Derbyshire and the High Peak district.
 It enters Brookfield and meets the A626 (for Marple) from the right.
 It passes under the Glossop Line, at the Dinting viaduct, again near Dinting railway station as it passes through Dinting and the primary school.
 The A6016 leaves to the right and the road enters Glossop as High Street West passing a Tesco on the left.
-It meets the A624 (for Hayfield) and the B6105 at crossroads in the middle of the town, near the railway station.
+It meets the A624 (for Hayfield) and the B6105 at crossroads in the middle of the town, near Norfolk Square and the railway station.
 It becomes High Street East, passing Glossop Leisure Centre on the right.
 There is a roundabout and it becomes Sheffield Road, then Woodcock Road as it leaves Glossop and enters the Peak District National Park (Dark Peak).
 There is a sharp bend to the right and it becomes Snake Pass.

 It climbs up Holden Clough and at Featherbed Moss, it is crossed by the Pennine Way at the summit at 1550 ft, with the hills of Bleaklow to the left and Kinder Scout to the right.
 Here it enters the National Trust's High Peak Estate.
 It passes the Doctor's Gate and follows the Lady Clough valley downhill to a point where Lady Clough meets the River Ashop, passing the Snake Pass Inn on the left.
 It follows the River Ashop closely to the north in the Woodlands Valley for about 4 mi, and leaves the High Peak Estate.
 It crosses the River Alport.
 It crosses Ladybower Reservoir at Ashopton Bridge.
 It meets the A6013 (for Bamford) and passes the Ladybower Inn.
 It climbs the valley and passes over Cutthroat Bridge.
 It is at about 1200 ft as it enters South Yorkshire and the city of Sheffield.
 It follows down the hill as Manchester Road past Hollow Meadows.

 Following the hill down into Sheffield, it passes the New Norfolk Arms on the left, with the Rivelin Dams on the right with the Rivelin Rocks high on the left, and leaves the Peak District National Park.
 At the Rivelin Mill Bridge it crosses the River Rivelin and the A6101 leaves to the left.
 It passes the Bell Hagg Inn on the left, then the Sportsman in Crosspool.
 It enters Tapton Hill and passes the Lydgate Junior School and Tapton School.
 It meets Fulwood Road in Broomhill.
 The B6069 leaves to the right, and it becomes Whitham Road.